 Before fishing in district waters, Kansas residents ages 16 to 74 and nonresidents 16 and older need to have a Kansas state fishing license, and all appropriate boat tags, if applicable.
 Additionally, Johnson County residents ages 16 to 64 and non-county residents age 16 and older must have a JCPRD fishing permit.
 Permits are available at the JCPRD Registration Office, Building D, 6501 Antioch Road, Merriam; at Visitor Services in the JCPRD Administration Building in Shawnee Mission Park, 7900 Renner Road; and at numerous local retail outlets.

 This year’s other Overnight Fishing Saturdays at Shawnee Mission Park are planned for July 22, and Aug.
 19. Additional overnight Fishing Saturdays are also being offered on July 15 at Heritage Park, Aug.
 12 at Kill Creek Park, and Sept.
 16 at the new Lexington Lake Park, which will open this summer.

 Kill Creek Park is located at 11670 Homestead Lane, Olathe, while Shawnee Mission Park is located at 7900 Renner Road, Shawnee and Lenexa.
 Heritage Park is located at 16050 Pflumm Road, Olathe, while Lexington Lake Park is located north of Kansas 10 Highway near the Lexington Avenue exit in De Soto.
 Specific directions will be publicized once the park opens.

-For more information about this program, contact the museum at (913) 715-2575.
+For more information about the overnight fishing program, call Visitor Services at (913) 888-4713.